wellcomecollection/platform/docs/rfcs/merger_architecture.md

 -   Titan/JanusGraph (a DynamoDB-backed graph database)
 -   Storing graph information in SQL

+We decided to use SQL, specifically RDS, because the other options don't give us a reliable way updating the graph concurrently.
+SQL allows row level locking wich means we can lock on the rows that represent a connected subgraph, but still allow updates on the rest of the main graph.
-We decided to use SQL, specifically RDS, as we already use it in the ID minter, and we know how it scales.
+Also, we already use RDS in the ID minter, and we know how it scales.

 The idea is to store the structure of the graph in SQL, but do all of the graph theory logic outside the database.
 Trying to do graph operations in SQL queries feels a step too far!